Planning to convert your small bedroom to office space and work from home? Get bedroom to office ideas and tips for your bedroom to office makeover.

 Once you plug in a computer and your printer, where will the router or modem plugin?
 What about that paper shredder or even a desk lamp?
 Multi-outlet surge protectors offer some relief, but always plan your room conversion around the available wall outlets.

 Lighting is an extremely important consideration when converting a bedroom to a home office.
 Bedrooms are designed to create a sense of restful seclusion.
 They usually have subdued lighting.

 Offices, on the other hand, are workspaces where bright, efficient lighting is a must.
 The easiest and most economical method of bringing light into a room is simply to replace bulbs.

 Bedrooms often feature low-wattage soft white bulbs.
 Daylight bulbs with brighter, more natural light are better choices for an office.

 The fixtures may not be positioned well for an office.
 It may be necessary to install new fixtures to provide optimal workspace illumination.

 In some cases, you may wish to change the window treatment to allow in more daylight.
 Some conversions even include the installation of natural daylighting conduits that direct sunlight into a room through highly reflective tubes.

-Bedroom color schemes are often dark and soothing.
-When you convert a bedroom into an office, change that paradigm!
-Create a more energetic setting with brighter colors.
+Bedroom colour schemes are often dark and soothing.
+When you convert a bedroom into a home office, change that paradigm!
+Create a more energetic setting with brighter colours.

 Change the décor to something more vibrant.
 Put up your framed diploma or continuing education certificates.
 Create an environment for work, and you will work in that environment.